Digits-Partners/Articles/README.md

             - Loss function : L(Y, Y^) = -Sum<sub>i=1</sub><sup>n</sup>(Y<sub>i</sub>log(Y^<sub>i</sub>))

-         To learn the words embedding weights θ<sub>t</sub>, we run a backpropagation process and perform a gradient descent to maximize the likelyhood of the training set.
+         To learn the targets weights θ<sub>t</sub> and the context embedding vectors e<sub>c</sub>, we run the backpropagation procedure and perform the loss optimization (gradient descent or equivalent) to maximize the likelyhood of the training set.
 [Bengio et. al,2003, A neural probabilistic language model].

          One extension of the above algorithm is to predict a target word given on a certain context composed of both previous and next words.